Vincibean/binary-search-sqrt/README.md

-# Square Root Calculation via Binary Search
+# Square Root Calculation via Binary Search in Scala
 Given a double, find the square root of it.

 We cannot use any pre-baked method.